Peich-Liu/ECGAnalyzeBox/README.md

 # ECGSignalAnalyzeBox
 **DO NOT** store the data in this repo
+## Update 28.10
+The oldMain works well.
+It is a only ECG framework.
 ## Environment
 Use this code to create your environment:
 ```